mohamedyd/awesome_resources/mlops-blogs-articles.md

 # MLOps Blogs and Articles

+* [MLOps Playbook](https://drive.google.com/file/d/1j0DULdg4H3XIUZsagW1NYgBOEEKfmkzc/view?usp=sharing): This playbook brings together our experiences working with algorithm developers to make machine learning a normal part of operations.
+It won’t cover the algorithm development itself - that is the work of the data scientists.
+Instead it covers what you need to consider when providing the architecture, tools and infrastructure to support their work and integrate their outputs into the business.

 * [applied-ml](https://github.com/eugeneyan/applied-ml): Curated papers, articles, and blogs on data science & machine learning in production

 * [An MLOps story: how Wayflyer creates ML model cards](https://www.evidentlyai.com/blog/how-wayflyer-creates-ml-model-cards): Keep reading to learn more about: ML applications at Wayflyer, how they create ML model cards using open-source tools, what each ML model card contains, how they incorporate data quality and drift analysis, why the model card is a great tool to adopt early in the MLOps journey, and even what Stable Diffusion has to do with it!